Smart-Photo-Storage-Project/docs/dev-journal-phase-1/design-decision.md

-# 🛠️ Dev Journal – Smart Photo Storage
+# 🧠 Design Decisions – Smart Photo Storage

-Ini adalah jurnal pengembangan proyek Smart Photo Storage.
-Catatan ini digunakan untuk melacak keputusan teknis, pertimbangan desain, dan refleksi selama pengembangan berlangsung.
+This document summarize technical considerations and architectural decisions for the Smart Photo Storage project.

 ---

-## 💡 Desain & Pertimbangan Awal

-### Penyimpanan Gambar
-- Saat ini disimpan ke disk lokal di folder `/uploads`
-- Akan diganti dengan MinIO pada fase polishing
-- Pertimbangan: agar backend dan storage bisa dipisahkan dengan clean interface

-### Autentikasi & JWT
-- JWT disimpan di frontend (sementara) via localStorage
-- Akan di-upgrade ke HTTP-only cookie di fase akhir
-- Middleware untuk verifikasi token sudah diterapkan di backend

-### Keamanan Akses Gambar
-- Saat ini folder `/uploads` di-serve secara public
-- Akan diganti dengan endpoint proteksi berbasis user ID
-- Akan dibarengi dengan migrasi ke MinIO
+##  Image Storage

+- **Current**: Images are stored locally under the `/uploads` folder and served as static files
+- **Planned**: Will migrate to MinIO or S3-compatible object storage in a later phase
+- **Reason**: Enables decoupling between backend app and storage layer, improves scalability and portability

 ---

+##  Authentication & JWT

+- **Current**: JWT-based authentication with tokens stored in frontend localStorage
+- **Planned**: Migrate to HTTP-only cookies for improved XSS protection and security best practices
+- **Status**: JWT middleware is already implemented in the backend

+---

+##  Image Access Control

+- **Current**: `/uploads` folder is publicly accessible
+- **Planned**: Access control via backend endpoint (restricted to photo owners only)
+- **Future**: Protection will be integrated with the migration to MinIO or similar

+---

+##  Search & Pagination

+- **Search**: Case-insensitive partial match on photo `name` field
+- **Pagination**: Implemented using MongoDB `skip` and `limit` strategy
+- **Future**: Will be extended to support semantic search using ML-generated image embeddings